London Overground: Future acquisitions

 Following the completion of the first phase of the London Overground network in December 2012, TfL has expressed its intention to take over the operation of other suburban lines in the London area.
 As with the original London Overground system, this would involve devolving National Rail services from the DfT's franchising system to a TfL-managed concession.

 On 21 January 2016, it was announced consideration was being given to the possibility of gradually transferring the suburban services operated by Southeastern, South West Trains and Govia Thameslink Railway (Great Northern and Southern) to TfL to create a London Suburban Metro.

+Great Northern Inners Takeover

+On 20 September 2025, TfL submitted an outline business case to take over Great Northern services from Moorgate to Welwyn Garden City, Hertford North, and Stevenage and integrate it into the London Overground network.
+TfL wants to increase the number of trains from two trains per hour to four trains per hour, standardise fares across the route, serve a 21,000 home development at Crews Hill, and boost growth in North London and Hertfordshire.
+The takeover could occur in autumn 2027, after Govia Thameslink Railway's contract ends, if approval is given by DfT; however, the Overground services would use the existing Class 717 stock.